shader-slang/slang/docs/design/ir.md

 A simple representation of a function would store the CFG explicitly as a graph data structure, but in that case the data structure would need to be updated whenever a change is made to the terminator instruction of a branch in a way that might change the successor/predecessor relationship.

-The Slang IR avoids this maintenance problem by noting an imporant property.
+The Slang IR avoids this maintenance problem by noting an important property.
 If block `P`, with terminator `t`, is a predecessor of `S`, then `t` must have an operand that references `S`.
 In turn, that means that the list of uses of `S` must include `t`.